phensley/cldr-engine-website/docs/doc-quickstart.md

 title: Quick start
 ---

+Below are examples of how to integrate the library into an application.
+There are a few steps:
+ 1. Configure a [CLDRFramework](api-cldrframework.html) instance with at least one loader.
+This will provide the framework with a way to fetch language bundles at runtime.
+ 2. Obtain a [CLDR](api-cldr.html) instance by calling the method corresponding to the type of loader you configured.
+    * `framework.get(locale)` uses the synchronous loader
+    * `framework.getAsync(locale)` uses the asynchronous loader, returning a promise

+## Code Sandbox

+Below is [an example on codesandbox.io](https://codesandbox.io/s/qqr1rl40r6) which can be used to learn, demo, experiment, report a bug, etc.

+<iframe src="https://codesandbox.io/embed/qqr1rl40r6?fontsize=12" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Integration

 In order to use the framework we must configure it with a resource pack loader.
 This tells the framework how to find the resource pack for a given locale.